-Kentucky governor looks for last-minute boost from Trump
+Trump boosts Kentucky governor, attacks political foes

 LEXINGTON, Ky.
-(AP) — Republican Gov. Matt Bevin basked Monday in the campaign finale he wanted — an election-eve appearance with President Donald Trump just hours before Kentucky voters choose between him and Democratic Attorney General Andy Beshear.
+(AP) — Pushing to help a Republican governor hold onto his office, President Donald Trump barnstormed for Gov. Matt Bevin of Kentucky on Monday, delivering a raucous election eve rally in which he delivered a series of stinging attacks on Democrats and the impeachment inquiry that is imperiling his presidency.

-The Monday evening rally at Rupp Arena in Lexington will reinforce one of Bevin’s main themes throughout the bitter campaign — his alliance with Trump, whose popularity eclipses the governor’s in the bluegrass state.
+The campaign finale at Rupp Arena in Lexington reinforced one of Bevin’s main themes throughout his bitter, closely fought reelection campaign — his alliance with Trump, whose popularity eclipses the governor’s in the Bluegrass State.
+Trump praised Bevin and linked the governor’s contest against Democrat Andy Beshear, the state’s attorney general, with his own battle against possible impeachment, saying a victory in Kentucky would signal the rise of “an angry majority that will vote the do-nothing Democrats the hell out of office.”

-Trump tweeted support for Bevin Monday morning, saying he “has worked really hard & done a GREAT job.”
-Thousands of people, many wearing Trump shirts and hats, gathered inside Rupp Arena hours before the rally.
+“We are sending a signal to the rest of the country, to the rest of the world what the Republican party stands for,” said Trump.
+“While we are creating jobs and killing terrorists the radical Democrats are going totally insane.”

-Beshear, meanwhile, spent the day campaigning in western Kentucky.
-The presidential rally didn’t throw Beshear off his strategy of making the race about state issues.
+“Beshear doesn’t represent you, he represents the Washington swamp and represents the same people who are trying to overthrow the last election,” declared Trump, before adding of Bevin, “He’s such a pain in the ass, but that’s what you want.”

 The challenger stuck to his themes of improving public schools, creating better-paying jobs and protecting health care and public pensions.
 Beshear planned to finish the day with an evening rally in Louisville, a Democratic stronghold where he needs a big turnout.